elementdavv/Ulauncher/README.md

 For more info or download links see [ulauncher.io](https://ulauncher.io)

+### Enhancement
+Add a icon field in extension definitions for system action.

 ### Run Ulauncher on startup

 If your distribution uses [Systemd](https://www.freedesktop.org/wiki/Software/systemd/) and the packages includes [ulauncher.service](ulauncher.service), then you can run `ulauncher` on startup by running: